KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\forms.py:13`

 **Description**:
-The `email_enc_query` method in the EeazyCRM application is likely designed to handle or process email encryption queries, potentially to ensure secure communication or data handling within the CRM system.
+The `email_enc_query` method appears to be related to handling email encryption queries in the EeazyCRM application.
+However, without more context or information about what the method does, it's not possible to provide a more specific description.
+The method caller is not specified in the provided context.

 ---